aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

       $result = (count(common_tags) == count(operation_tags))
 ```

-As you can see, the snippet is checking that the provided `$node`, which stores the top level API node in this case, as selected
+In the preceding example, the `targetClass: apiContract.WebAPI` validation target selects the top level API node, which is
-by the `targetClass: apiContract.WebAPI` validation target in the validation, matches a particular condition in the
+referenced as `$node` in the Repo snippet.
+The snippet verifies that the provided `$node` (top level API node) declares all
-declared tags in the API and in the tags being used in all of the operations.
+the tags that are being used in each operation.

 The final result is being stored in the `$result` variable.